 - Turkish Van cats are affectionate, playful, and always cheerful.

-- The coat of a Turkish Van is mainly white and velvety soft.
+- The coat of a Turkish Van is primarily white and velvety soft.

 - Turkish Vans can swim and love water.

-- A Turkish Van requires a lot of attention and playtime with the owner.
+- A Turkish Van requires a lot of attention and playtime with its owner.

-- A Turkish Van can live to be 12 to 17 years old.
+- A Turkish Van can live from 12 to 17 years.

-- A Turkish Van kitten from a reputable breeder costs 500 to 650 euros.
+- A Turkish Van kitten from a good breeder costs between 500 and 650 euros.

 Disclaimer: Petrebels is not a veterinarian or behavior expert: all content, information, and tips on this blog are meant to inspire you and are for informational purposes.
 If your cat has issues or problems and you’re unsure about your cat’s health, always consult a veterinarian or a behavior expert.